-Billy, Me & You, a graphic memoir about Nicola Streeten’s bereavement following the death of her two-year old son, was published by Myriad in 2011, following initial serialization in Liquorice Magazine, a comic Nicola produced with her daughter.
-It received Highly Commended in the Popular Medicine category of the 2012 British Medical Association Medical Book Awards.
-In 2012, Nicola received an Arts Council England award to research and develop her second graphic novel, a fiction exploring issues around pregnancy, to be published in November 2014 by Myriad.
+Nicola Streeten is an anthropologist-turned-illustrator and comics scholar.
+She is the author of Billy, Me & You (Myriad, 2011), an acclaimed graphic memoir about her bereavement following the death of her two-year old son.
+It was initially serialised in Liquorice Magazine, a comic Nicola produced with her daughter, and it received Highly Commended in the Popular Medicine category of the 2012 British Medical Association Medical Book Awards.

-Nicola is an anthropologist-turned-illustrator and comics scholar, and is co-founder of Laydeez do Comics, “a combination between a book club and a series of TED talks” (Julie Davis, Art Animal, A Woman's Art Magazine, Feb 2013).
-She has been awarded an Arts and Humanities Research Council Scholarship from Sussex University to begin a research doctorate in 2013, on British women’s comics from 1970-present.
-Nicola continues to work on commercial illustration commissions.
+In 2013 she was awarded an Arts and Humanities Research Council Scholarship from the University of Sussex to undertake a research doctorate on British women’s comics from 1970 to the present.
+She continues to work on commercial illustration commissions.
 Every Friday, she adds to a regular cartoon strip series #ayearat50 on her blog.

 In 2012, Nicola Streeten received an Arts Council England award to research and develop her next graphic novel, Hymn, which will be published by Myriad.